p3rem/mental-wellbeing-analytics/README.md

 ## 👥 Contributors

-This project was developed collaboratively as part of a Placement & Training Cell Machine Learning program during the second year of undergraduate study.
+This project was developed collaboratively as part of a Placement & Training.

 ## ⚠️ Disclaimer